tkshnwesper/JMdict-Parser/README.md

 ## Usage

-* Head over to the [JMdict](http://www.edrdg.org/jmdict/edict_doc.html) website and download the version of the dictionary file suitable for you.
+* Head over to the [JMdict](http://www.edrdg.org/jmdict/edict_doc.html) website and download the **JMdict** dictionary file suitable for you.
 Also, you would need to extract it as it would be archived.

 * Install the CLI.
 See [here](#Installation).